 Disabled by Pregnancy: An employee is disabled by pregnancy when, in the opinion of her health care provider, she is unable, because of pregnancy, to perform any one or more of the essential functions of her job or to perform any of these functions without undue risk to herself, to her pregnancy's successful completion, or to other persons.
-An employee also may be considered to be "disabled by pregnancy" if, in the opinion of her health care provider, she is suffering from severe "morning sickness" or needs to take time off for: prenatal or postnatal care; bed rest; gestational diabetes; pregnancy; or, recovery from childbirth.
+An employee also may be considered to be "disabled by pregnancy" if, in the opinion of her health care provider, she is suffering from severe "morning sickness" or needs to take time off for: prenatal or postnatal care; bed rest; gestational diabetes; pregnancy-induced hypertension; preeclampsia; post-partum depression; childbirth; loss or end of pregnancy; or, recovery from childbirth.